hakuhodo-technologies/scope-rl/docs/documentation/index.rst

    OPE aims to evaluate the policies of a counterfactual policy using only offline logged data.
 SCOPE-RL supports the basic implementations of OPE estimators and streamline the experimental procedure to evaluate OPE estimators.

 * **Off-Policy Selection**:
    OPS aims to select the top-:math:`k` policies from several candidate policies using offline logged data.
-Typically, the final production policy is chosen based on the online A/B tests results of the selected top-$k$ policies.
+Typically, the final production policy is chosen based on the online A/B tests results of the selected top-:math:`k` policies.
    SCOPE-RL supports the basic implementations of OPS methods and provide some metrics to evaluate OPS result.

 .. note::

    This documentation aims to provide a gentle introduction to offline RL and OPE/OPS in the following steps.

+   ..
+2. Provide a variety of examples of conducting offline RL and OPE/OPS in practical problem settings in :doc:`Quickstart <quickstart>` and :doc:`Tutorial <tutorial>`.
    1. Explain the basic concepts in :doc:`Overview (online/offline RL) <online_offline_rl>` and :doc:`Overview (OPE/OPS) <ope_ops>`.
-   2. Provide a variety of examples of conducting offline RL and OPE/OPS in practical problem settings in :doc:`Quickstart <quickstart>` and :doc:`Tutorial <tutorial>`.
+   2. Provide a variety of examples of conducting offline RL and OPE/OPS in practical problem settings in :doc:`Quickstart <quickstart>`.
    3. Describe the algorithms and implementations in detail in :doc:`Supported Implementation <evaluation_implementation>` and :doc:`Package Reference <scope_rl_api>`.

    **You can also find the distinctive features of SCOPE-RL here:** :doc:`distinctive_features`